 Syncope may occur often or rarely, depending on the cause.

 When your child has episodes of syncope, the doctor will assess his or her medical history and perform a physical exam.

 If the exam doesn't reveal a potential cause for the syncope — and your child has no history of heart problems — then the doctor might schedule a tilt table test.

 The tilt table test attempts to identify the cause for your child's onset of syncope by making changes in posture from lying to standing.

 During a tilt table test at the Heart Institute at UPMC Children’s Hospital of Pittsburgh, your child will lie flat on a special bed or table while connected to EKG and blood pressure monitors.

 Once your child's doctor knows the cause of the syncope, he or she can then prescribe specific treatment.

-To make an appointment or learn more about tilt table testing, contact the Heart Institute at Children's Hospital of Pittsburgh of UPMC at 412-692-5540.
+To make an appointment or learn more about tilt table testing, contact the Heart Institute at UPMC Children's Hospital at 412-692-5540.